 Over time, the United Nations has increased its presence in locations all over the world.
 There are over 130 field offices, which include peacekeeping and political missions and humanitarian field operations, and they play an essential role in identifying, highlighting, and responding to emerging challenges.
 While the work may vary greatly, the one unifying factor is the opportunity to make a difference, both in the world and in your own life.
 Together with its partners, the UN is tasked with a variety of responsibilities, such as providing and coordinating humanitarian assistance; promoting and protecting human rights; promoting the wise stewardship of the global environment; assisting countries to combat the supply of illicit drugs, crime and corruption and; providing information on the Organization and its activities in the various locations in which it operates.

-Missions Directed by the Department of Peacekeeping Operations\ operation through the links to the mission website.
+Missions Directed by the Department of Peacekeeping Operations

-Before you navigate through the existing job opportunities available online, we strongly advise that you read carefully the description of each current UN
+UN Field Careers Before you navigate through the existing job opportunities available online, we strongly advise that you read carefully the description of each current UN operation through the links to the mission website.

-UN Field Careers

 Please apply for the positions that best match your expertise, qualifications, experience and aspirations.
 The necessary education background/training, experience and skills to perform a specific job are explained in the qualification section of each vacancy announcement.
 If you are interested in working for Peacekeeping Operations, please send your resume to Outreachforpeace@un.org and write "WRUD4P" in the subject line of your email.

-\\ nolitical mission

-Disclaimer: due to the mobile and dynamic nature of field careers, profilees may not necessarily feature in their current positions.
+Source: Map No. 4259 Rev. 20(E), Cartographic Section, Department of Field Support, UNITED NATIONS, April 2014 political mission Disclaimer: due to the mobile and dynamic nature of field careers, profilees may not necessarily feature in their current positions.
 What are you doing for peace?

-Field Personnel Division, United Nations Department of Field Support
+Field Personnel Division, United Nations Department of Field Support A conventional career in procurement can often lead you to perform similar tasks on a routine basis.
+At the United Nations, you never know what you'll be called to do next.
+Helen DODD Chief Contracts Management Officer Duty Station: Baghdad, Iraq

-Working in many different missions has strengthened my skills as a Finance expert and enhanced my ability to adapt to multiple situations, which is a key attribute in peace operations

-Byron Estuardo ARRIAGA FIGUEROA Budget & Finance Assistant Duty Station: Bamako, Mali

-\ Source: Map No. 4259 Rev. 20(E), Cartographic Section, Department of Field Support, UNITED NATIONS, April 2014